yewstack/yew/README.md

 ### Third-party crates and pure Rust expressions inside

-You can use external crates and put values from them into the template:
+Use external crates and put values from them into the template:

 ```rust
 extern crate chrono;